pifroggi/vs_undistort/README.md

 Possible values are "cuda" to use with an Nvidia GPU, or "cpu".
 This will be extremely slow on CPU.

 ## Tips
+If you are getting "*RuntimeError: CUDA error: invalid argument*" you are likely running out of GPU memory.
+Try lowering tile_size or temp_window.
+Restarting vsedit can also clear memory, if it is in use.

 If you have an undistorted reference clip, try this: https://github.com/pifroggi/vs_align